oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 ### Demoing without auth

-Navigate to [this playground site](http://localhost/graphql-playground).
+Navigate to the playground site at `http://localhost/graphql-playground`.
 The interface will allow you to try out GraphQL with the backend you just made.
 Enter the following query on the left and click the **Play** button:

 ```graphql
 query GetIssues {